Velocity Calculator

 Useful Tips 💡

-• Check your velocity units: if displacement is in kilometers and time is in hours, your result will be in km/h.
+• Match your units before calculating: if displacement is in kilometers and time is in hours, the result is in km/h.
+If you mix meters with hours, you get m/h, which is almost never what you want.

 📋Steps to Calculate

-3. Press "Calculate" to see the precise velocity result and the equation used.
+4. Click Calculate to see the result and the equation applied.

 Mistakes to Avoid ⚠️